Albert0i/RU301/topology1.md

 #### 1. Linux container
 Pulling and using official [Redis](https://hub.docker.com/_/redis) is straightforward and very easy.
 For a variety of version and linux distribution are at one's disposal.

-A simple `docker-compose.yml` is sufficient to boost up everything:
+A single `docker-compose.yml` is sufficient to boost up everything:

 docker-compose.yml
 ```